 Cord Length: 10 feet

 This high-quality and efficient panel tops my list for the best portable solar panels for RV.
 This 200W monocrystalline panel gives you all the charging power you’ll need!

-The Voyager charge controller is waterproof and it will tell you the battery voltage.
+The Wanderer charge controller is waterproof and it will tell you the battery voltage.
 It will also inform you about how many amps you are beginning into the battery.
 It also features battery voltage sensors and temperature for easy monitoring.